Lansing, Toronto: Education

 Neither school board operates a secondary school in the neighbourhood, with secondary school students residing in Lansing attending institutions in adjacent neighbourhoods.
-The French first language public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Lansing, although they do not operate a school in the neighbourhood.
+The French first language public secular school board, Conseil scolaire Viamonde, and its separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Lansing, although they do not operate a school in the neighbourhood.
 CSCM and CSV students attend schools situated in other neighbourhoods in Toronto.

 Recreation

-Lansing is home to several municipal parks, including Addington Greenbelt, Earl Bales Park, the Hinder Property, Grendolen Park, and Stuart Greenbelt.
+Lansing is home to several municipal parks, including the Addington Greenbelt, Earl Bales Park, the Hinder Area (formerly known as the West Don Parkland and informally known as the Hinder Property), Gwendolen Park, and the Stuart Greenbelt.
 Most of these parks are situated near the Don Valley, which forms a part of the larger Toronto ravine system.
 Earl Bales Park also operates a ski hill during the winter.
 Municipal parks in Lansing are managed by the Toronto Parks, Forestry and Recreation Division.
 In addition to municipal parks, the division also manages a community centre in the neighbourhood, Earl Bales Community Centre.

 The northeastern portion of the neighbourhood, along Yonge Street is also home to several restaurants retail outlets, forming a part of North York City Centre, the central business district for North York.